-Recently I was finally able to go to the top of Gerringong Falls but because the weather was bad we couldn’t go to the bottom.
+As you might know, I absolutely love going to wild swimming spots (you can read our guide for the best waterfalls in Sydney to swim in here).
+Recently I was finally able to go to the top of Gerringong Falls but because the weather was bad, we couldn’t go to the bottom.

 And you know I’m all for inspiring you all with the places I visit, but with this particular place, I have to say there’s only one thing I can advise, and that’s it’s dangerous for anyone attempting this hike.

-Originally I had always planned to write a post about how to get to the bottom because I researched it for ages trying to find out as much information as I could.
-After doing the hike, it’s very clear that there’s no point in me doing that because of the fear of seeing another report on TV of someone having to be rescued or even worse, because let’s face it, this does happen.
+Originally I had always planned to write a post about how to get to the bottom of Gerringong Falls because I researched it for ages trying to find out as much information as I could.
+Even though I gathered up a lot of information from other hikers, I realised that actually I didn’t want to post about how to find it.

 After cycling an hour and a half (can you believe we missed the turn even though we did it only a few weeks ago, due to concentrating on a black snake we saw on the path rather than where we are actually going?!), we then got to the secret path which no one would ever find in a million years!

-We were also told there were loads of brown snakes on these rocks by the two guys we came across on the way down which wasn’t an ideal situation for us after 4 hours of trying to get there.
+We were also told there were loads of brown snakes on these boulders by the two guys we came across on the way down, which wasn’t an ideal situation for us after 4 hours of trying to get there.

 Steve slipped so many times, at one point his foot was completely trapped by a rock that the other guy with us had to try to push it off him.
 If he wasn’t with us, I wouldn’t have been able to do that.

 This hike really made me realise that we are not invincible, things can go very wrong no matter how much you research you do and sometimes there’s a reason why these places aren’t widely known about.